 Foreign Language Proficiency Examination Schedule

-*Remember students must register with the main department office one month in advance using the form below.
-See below for details about how to qualify for the exam.
+*Remember students must register with the main department office one month in advance (link to registration form is below)

 Graduate Students - How to Fulfill Foreign Language Requirement

 1. Graduate students may satisfy the requirement with undergraduate credit in the language through the sophomore year, no older than 10 years.
 For us, this means:

 - 1010, 1020, 2040, and 2050 or their equivalents at other institutions.
 PHD students must have an average of 2.75 or higher in those courses, and MA students must have a C or higher for the final course in the sequence. (from http://www.unt.edu/catalog)